 To give you an example from my time at Vimeo, I decided to take the lead on launching Vimeo Live.
 Prior to starting the project, I had never worked with live video before.
 So, I kicked off the project by talking to experts at Twitch.
 My colleagues’ T-shaped skills were completely different than mine.

-As a result, I added depth to my own skill set by leveraging the T-shaped strengths of others.
+As a result, I added depth to my own skill set by leveraging the T-shaped strengths and skills of others.
 On another note, you can also add depth by acquiring other companies!
 In the case of Vimeo Live, we acquired Livestream to ensure that we used the best technology in our product.

 About the speaker